DiegoHilderink/navbarPlugin/README.md

 #### **Elements:**

 <p>
     As i said before, the 'conf' parameter, contains the configuration of the elements.
-It's an assossciative array that has rules that you'll need to have in mind at the time you design an element.
+It's an assossciative array that has keys, rules that you'll need to have in mind at the time you when you design a new element.
 Elements are treated like objects with attributes.
 </p>

 ###### Examples: